SpellholdStudios/StuffofTheMagi/README-FR.md

 ## <a name="components" id="components"></a>Composants

 The installer includes the following components.
 The number of each is the component DESIGNATED number which gives it a fixed install position, lets other components detect it and allows automated installers like the BiG World Setup specify component choices.
-<div style="text-align:right"><a href="#top">Back to top</a></div>
+<div style="text-align:right"><a href="#top">Haut de page</a></div>

 <hr>

-## <a name="credits" id="credits"></a>Crédits rt remerciements
+## <a name="credits" id="credits"></a>Crédits et remerciements

 #### Auteur : Victor Straffe (sur le site Sorcerer's Place)

 #### Remerciements (par ordre alphabétique):

-- Cmorgan: Help with bugsquishing/tidiness/etc.
+- Cmorgan : Help with bugsquishing/tidiness/etc.
-- Deratiseur: Made it compatible with translations, wrote the French translation, and provided the EE compatible version.
+- Deratiseur : Made it compatible with translations, wrote the French translation, and provided the EE compatible version.
-- Kevmus: Updated the mod to WeiDU, added the more balanced items, and bug fixed.
+- Kevmus : Updated the mod to WeiDU, added the more balanced items, and bug fixed.
-- Rastamage: Item stories/Erevain's talk
+- Rastamage : Item stories/Erevain's talk
-- Tassadar88: Help with coding
+- Tassadar88 : Help with coding
-<div style="text-align:right"><a href="#top">Back to top</a></div>
+<div style="text-align:right"><a href="#top">Haut de page</a></div>

 <hr>